Coping With Epilepsy The Hemispherectomy Foundation

 Welcome!

 I can talk about the imitrex issue.
-I used to be on Imitrex (before anti-epileptic drugs).
+I used to be on Imitrex (before AEDs).
 The injectible form was pretty intense for about 10-30 minutes after an injection.
 The already HORRIBLE headache I had would temporarily increase by a factor of 10+.
 It also felt like a 1000 lb gorilla was sitting on my chest and my heart pounded fast and hard.
 I'd throw up, my legs would get all wobbly, and my eyes would hurt.
 Then everything would get better.
 Then I'd fall fast asleep for a few hours.

 What concerns me about your experience is the numb throat and inability to talk.
 Usually the first dose of Imitrex is done in your doctor's office, so the doc would be supervising.
 Have you talked to your doctor about your reaction?
 You should.
 Seriously.